Local Griggstown residents, friends org

 This past spring the daunting effort to re-purpose the heavily damaged building was begun.
 The interior was gutted and a new open, more flood resistant interior began to take shape.
 A concrete floor was poured, electrical outlets raised and all HVAC systems were moved from the crawlspace basement up to the second floor.
 The end result will no doubt please all those who dreamed of someday seeing the Barracks resurrected.

-Work is still i
+Work is still in progre

 3 comments: